 - Choose familiar routes

-- Avoid poorly lit areas when learning
+- Steer clear of poorly lit spaces when learning.

-- Allow extra travel time
+- Please provide additional travel time

 Practice Night Time Driving with an Instructor

-An instructor can help you:
+An instructor can assist you:

 - Adjust speed correctly